dagronf/ColorPaletteCodable/README.md

 For some nice gradient files, [cptcity](http://soliton.vm.bytemark.co.uk/pub/cpt-city/index.html) has all of them :-)

+cptcity also has a [nice converter](http://soliton.vm.bytemark.co.uk/pub/cptutils-online/select.html) for gradients to ggr

 ## Linux support

 * Linux only supports very naive color conversions between RGB-CMYK-Gray.